Ah, a warm cup of camp coffee in the morning…it’s not just something I want when I’m camping, it’s something I need when I’m camping!

 An AeroPress is one of the best ways to brew camp coffee.
 In fact, I think the finished product tastes even better than French press coffee!

-Another benefit of the AeroPress for camping is its small size.
+Another benefit of the AeroPress for making camp coffee is its small size.
 It’s lighter and has a lower profile than a French Press.Though it’s still much bulkier than instant coffee or coffee bags, it’s a decent option for making coffee while backpacking.

 Best of all, an AeroPress Coffee and Espresso Maker won’t break the bank and will last you for years on end.